FarmRadioHangar/boxter/README.md

    boxter sync [command options] [arguments...]

 OPTIONS:
-   --config value  path to the configuration file --host value    the name of the host machine
-   --ssh value     ssh connection url
+   --config value               path to the configuration file --host value                 the name of the host machine --remote-playbook-dir value  the directory to sync playbooks to in a remote host --ssh value                  ssh connection url
 ```

 The `--config` points to a simple configuration file which has the following formal